eregon/benchmark-interface/README.md

-# Benchmarkable
+# Benchmark-Interface

 ## Introduction

-Benchmarkable is one Ruby benchmarking interface to rule them all.
+Benchmark-Interface is one Ruby benchmarking interface to rule them all.
 It allows you to run benchmarks written for one Ruby benchmarking system using some other Ruby benchmarking system.

-For example, Benchmarkable lets you take a benchmark from MRI's suite and run it using `benchmark-ips`, or take a benchmark written using Bench9000 and run it using `bmbm`.
+For example, Benchmark-Interface lets you take a benchmark from MRI's suite and run it using `benchmark-ips`, or take a benchmark written using Bench9000 and run it using `bmbm`.

-Benchmarkable also provides a new format for writing benchmarks, which is designed to be the simplest of all, making it easy to write lots of new benchmarks and run them any way you like.
+Benchmark-Interface also provides a new format for writing benchmarks, which is designed to be the simplest of all, making it easy to write lots of new benchmarks and run them any way you like.